H. Vasken Aposhian

 Hurair Vasken Aposhian (January 28, 1926 — September 6, 2019) was a Ph.D. toxicologist and an emeritus professor of molecular and cell biology at the University of Arizona, a post he held beginning in 1975.
 He is also a former professor of pharmacology at the medical school at said university.
 He received his bachelor's degree in chemistry, at Brown University, 1948.
 He received a master's degree and a PhD in physiological chemistry at the University of Rochester, where he published some scientific studies about the synthesis of isoalloxazine ring-containing compounds.
 He did a postdoctoral with Nobel Laureate Arthur Kornberg in the department of biochemistry at Stanford University School of Medicine.
-He has done sabbatical scholar-in-residence at MIT and at the University of California at San Diego.
 He is best known for his pioneering work on Succimer and Unithiol in the treatment of arsenic, mercury, lead and other heavy metals leading to FDA approval of succimer in childhood lead poisoning at levels over 40 ug/dl.
-Previous posts he had held include at Vanderbilt, Tufts University, and the University of Maryland.
+Previous posts he had held include at Vanderbilt, Tufts University, and the University of Maryland, College Park.
 His views about mercury in vaccines and in dental amalgams go against the consensus of the medical community and are controversial.